 The American Society of Addiction Medicine defines PHP as a level of care that provides at least 20 hours of intensive services per week.
 PHP is able to provide a high degree of structure, and it is appropriate for patients who have medical conditions and psychiatric diagnoses that require frequent monitoring.

-The benefit of PHP for addiction is that it provides patients with daily access to medical and psychiatric services as a stepping stone between inpatient and outpatient care.
+The benefit of PHP for addiction is that it provides patients with daily access to medical and psychiatric services as a stepping stone between residential and outpatient care.
 The level of support offered in PHP is beneficial for patients who have high risk factors for relapse but have improved in their recovery enough to merit more independence and accountability for their care.

 PHP Level of Care

 There are multiple levels of addiction treatment.
 Lower levels of care provide screening services and early intervention, while higher levels of care provide intensive services in a residential setting.
-PHP falls in the middle of the spectrum, offering a higher level of care than outpatient services but remaining less intensive than inpatient or residential treatment programs.
+PHP falls in the middle of the spectrum, offering a higher level of care than outpatient services but remaining less intensive than residential treatment programs.

-PHP vs. Inpatient
+PHP vs. Residential

 PHP vs. IOP and Outpatient